 - You sell more than 10 pigs per year.
 A hanging platform scale costs ₱3,000-8,000 and pays for itself fast.
 Even a 3 kg underestimate on 10 pigs at ₱210/kg costs you ₱6,300 per batch.

 - You dose medications by weight.
 Antibiotics and dewormers have narrow dosing windows.
 Off by 10 kg, you underdose (doesn't work) or overdose (wastes money, risks toxicity).
-Your vet can weigh with a livestock sling scale for accuracy.
+See how to inject pigs for proper technique and dosage calculations.

-- Viajeros are underestimating your pig's weight.
+- Viajeros keep underestimating your pig's weight.
 "Mga 80 kilos ra na" when your tape says 95 kg.
-That's ₱3,150 you just lost.
-Having your own scale, or at least a documented tape estimate, gives you leverage.
+That's around ₱3,150 you just lost at the floor price.
+Having your own scale, or at least a documented tape estimate written down with a date, gives you something to push back with.

 Use our break-even calculator and profit simulator once you have weight estimates for your batch.